elipousson/presentations/2016-06-21-explore-101-research.md

-# Explore Baltimore Heritage 101
+## Explore Baltimore Heritage 101
-## How to research historic places
+### How to research historic places

 Eli Pousson, [Baltimore Heritage](http://baltimoreheritage.org/) | 2016 June 21

-This is a draft of the presentation that will be published on our [Explore Baltimore Heritage 101 course site](http://baltimoreheritage.github.io/explore-101/).
+The finished version of this presentation will be published on the [Explore Baltimore Heritage 101 course site](http://baltimoreheritage.github.io/explore-101/).

 ---